To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Join us for a unique learning environment to help you scout fields and recognize potential problems.
 You will also get an update on the latest crop management issues.
 We will have you assessing, scouting, and identifying while giving you a non-biased whole-perspective approach towards farming.

 Due to the hands-on training nature of this school, enrolment is limited.
-To register or for more information, call 204-745-5663 in Carman or email us.
+To register or for more information, call the Crop Industry Branch at 204-745-5663 in Carman or email us.